IMMERSE. LEARN. CONNECT. ENJOY.

 Pre-registration and pre-payment are required unless otherwise indicated.

-Register and pay on Eventbrite (links are in each event) no later than two weeks BEFORE class begins!
+Register and pay on Eventbrite (links are in each event) no later than one week BEFORE class begins!

 What to expect: We will be working with dyes so make sure you wear something you don’t mind getting dirty!
 You are welcome to work on as many eggs as you would like for the duration of the class.
 You can bring snacks and non-alcoholic beverages to help keep your creativity fed!